A Reciprocating Pump is a hydraulic device used to transfer liquid from one place to another.

 This is why a Hydraulic Reciprocating Pump is ideally suitable for Grouting Operations in Dam Foundation.

-To obtain a uniform Discharge from Reciprocating Pump, the Air Vessels are fitted to the Suction and Delivery Pipe, close to the Cylinder of the Pump.
+To obtain a uniform Discharge, the Air Vessels are fitted to the Suction and Delivery Pipe, close to the Cylinder of the Pump.

 To get the more details about the topic, I further recommended reading